corrode/corrode.github.io/content/blog/lifetimes/index.md

 }
 ```

 By adding `'a`, we specify that both input references `x` and `y` have the same lifetime `'a`, and the returned reference will also have this lifetime.
-This makes it clear to the compiler that the returned reference is guaranteed to be valid as long as both input references are valid.
+This makes it clear to the compiler that the returned reference is guaranteed to be valid as long as *both* input references are valid.
 Now, the compiler can safely check and ensure that the references are used correctly throughout the code.

+{% info(headline="Side Note: Other Programming Languages", icon="info") %}

+"Hold on," you might say, "other programming languages don't require me to think about lifetimes.
+Why does Rust make it so complicated?"

+The C programming language will happily let you access memory that has been freed, leading to undefined behavior.
+Dangling pointers are a common source of bugs and this is what lifetimes in Rust aim to prevent.
+The Rust compiler makes you stop and think about the ambiguity in your code and forces you to make
+relationships between data explicit.

+But what about Python, PHP or Java?
+We don't have to worry about lifetimes
+there, right?
+Yes, these languages have systems like reference counting or
+garbage collectors that automatically handle memory management for you.
+There is
+an overhead to these mechanisms, though, and they can introduce performance
+issues.
+In some restricted environments, like embedded systems or real-time
+applications, automatic memory management are not an option, because they can
+introduce unpredictable pauses or the environment doesn't allow a runtime.

+Rust's lifetimes are a way to ensure memory safety without the overhead of a garbage collector.
+They are a trade-off for the performance and safety guarantees that Rust provides.
+{% end %}

 ## Conclusion